 Parasite by Bong Joon-Ho has probably gotten millions of reviews already, but that won’t stop me from sharing my two cents, even if nobody else ever reads it.
 Especially since I doubt anybody is going to agree with my opinion.

 First off – I love Korean films.
 Those guys know how to tug your emotional strings all right.
-However, Parasite is not an emotional roller-coaster, but one of those rides, I don’t know if you’ve ever been on one, but the kind that first goes 180 degree up, then 180 degree down and then takes a 360 turn.
+However, Parasite is not an emotional roller-coaster, but one of those rides, I don’t know if you’ve ever been on one, but the kind that first goes 180 degrees up, then 180 degrees down and then takes a 360 turn.
 So it has a lot of highs, some lows and then things just get out of hand.

 The plot it simple – a poor broke family of four cons its way into a rich household of four through pretty dubious means, but are not ready for the unseen consequences.
 Bong Joon-Ho doesn’t even do any foreshadowing to prepare us for some of the plot twists, so you might gasp in surprise at some points.
 But there are also some scenes which are so irritatingly slow that you wish Joon had chopped some seconds.